Advisory firm Glass Lewis backs two dissident nominees in Exxon battle - Up News Info

 Proxy advisor Institutional Shareholder Services backed three of the four dissident directors while Pensions & Investment Research Consultants (PIRC) has backed all four Engine No. 1 candidates.

-The recommendations are influential for institutional investors and often guide how they vote at corporate meetings.
-Exxon’s shareholders will vote on May 26.
+The recommendations are influential for institutional investors and often guide votes at corporate meetings.
+Exxon’s shareholders meet on May 26.

 (Reporting by Jennifer Hiller; Editing by Jacqueline Wong and Christian Schmollinger)